davidjosearaujo/davidjosearaujo.github.io/content/posts/05-old-but-gold.md

 {{< /notice >}}

 So, before continuing, I must tell you the context of this post.
 I recently finished college (hurray for me!) and I started working for Cognizant doing Android Reverse Engineering for Google.
-Due to that, I got a whole new appreciation for what we'll discussing today.
+Due to that, I got a whole new appreciation for what we'll be discussing today.

 # Amazing is simple